 Orphanage, Home, & Shelter

 YKPA began as a shelter for street kids seeking relief, food, and medicine.
-Our community grew as kids began to live at our orphanage, where we provided food, beds, and an all-age school room.
+Our community grew as kids began to live at our home, where we provided food, beds, and an all-age school room.
 Soon more kids came along, some without parents, some with one or two who didn’t care for them, and some with disabilities.
-All of them were sick, abandoned, or in need of extensive medical and surgical care.
+Some were sick or in need of medical and surgical care.

 The organization grew month by month without any planning or resources.
-Foreigners and expats helped out with materials and funds, and slowly the YKPA community gained more and more capacity.
-Today, more than fifty children live in residence at YKPA.
+Foreigners and expats helped out with materials and funds, and slowly the YKPA gained more and more capacity.
+Today, more than fifty children live in residence at YKPA and many others are helped in their communities.

-Besides regular school, the kids are given fun extracurricular classes at YKPA like dance, computer skills, English, and art.
-These classes are sometimes taught by local teachers, and other times by foreign student volunteers.
+Besides regular school, when volunteers are available, the kids are given fun extracurricular classes at YKPA like dance, computer skills, English, and art.

 Our dance class has become a hip-hop ‘dance troupe’, winning competitions around the Denpasar area.